 Blogging courses are another source of valuable knowledge.
 They might be either free or paid.
 It is important to remember that a higher price doesn’t necessarily mean better quality.
 Sometimes courses offer some sort of certificate after completing it.
-However, you need to remember that the thing which matters the most here are your skills, not the number of certificates you gained.
-Therefore, again, look for a HIGH QUALITY.
+However, you need to remember that the thing which matters the most here is your skills, not the number of certificates you gained.
+Therefore, again, look for HIGH QUALITY.
 What do I mean by high quality?
-These can be courses created by professionals, people with extensive experience and by experts with a reliable source and updated knowledge.
+These can be courses created by professionals, people with extensive experience and by experts with reliable sources and updated knowledge.

 3. Becoming a volunteer or an intern